Author: Dr. Jean-Paul Rodrigue

 The outcomes have been an improved velocity of freight, a decrease in the friction of distance, and a spatial division of production.
 This process is strongly embedded with the capacity and efficiency of international and regional transportation systems.
 The production stages of a good occur at multiple locations in a complex web of relations and flow along supply chains.
 Consequently, the geography of value chains is integrated into the geography of transport systems.
 Among the main sectors of integration between transportation and value chains are:

 - Energy.
-Include the transport of fuels (oil, coal, natural gas, etc.) from where they are extracted to where they are transformed and finally consumed (see, for instance, International oil transportation).
+The transport of fuels (oil, coal, natural gas, etc.) from where they are extracted to where they are transformed and finally consumed (see, for instance, International oil transportation).
 They are linked to massive flows of bulk raw materials supported by railways, maritime shipping, and pipelines.
 Energy value chains tend to be massive, stable, and consistent since a constant supply of energy is required with some seasonal variations.

 - Metals.
 Similar to energy commodity chains, these systems include in their initial sequence the transport of minerals from extraction sites to where they are transformed.
 In the second sequence, processed metals are transported toward the industrial sectors using them, such as shipbuilding, car making, machinery, and construction.
 There is no end market of significance for metal products, implying that metal goods are consumed in the intermediate stages of supply chains.